-Stein, JA, and Rowden, E, 2019, ‘Architecture from the Inside: Challenging the Myths of Architectural History through the Oral Histories of Maitland Gaol’, in Speaking of Buildings: Oral History in Architectural Research, Naomi Stead, Deborah van der Plaat, and Janina Gosseye (eds), Princeton Architectural Press (in press).
+Stein, JA, and Rowden, E, 2019, ‘Architecture from the Inside: Challenging the Myths of Architectural History through the Oral Histories of Maitland Gaol’, in Speaking of Buildings: Oral History in Architectural Research, in Janina Gosseye, Naomi Stead and Deborah van der Plaat (eds), Princeton Architectural Press (in press).

 Stein, JA 2017, ‘Labour, entrepreneurialism and the creative economy in neoliberal times’, Fashion Theory, vol. 21, no. 5, pp. 609-615.